syncfusion-content/javascript-docs/js/Grid/Editing.md

 }
 {% endhighlight %}

-The updated record details are bound to the “value” parameter.
+The updated record details are bound to the "value" parameter.
 Please refer the below image.

 ![](Editing_images/Editing_img22.png)